DesignPlug/wxp-dom-router/README.md

 ```

-When the body has specified $body_class ControllerName::action will be called, which would
+When the body has specified $body_class ControllerName::action will be called, which will
-load data and pass it the view.
+load data and make it accessible the view.

 WXP/Theme/Controllers/ControllerName.php